-Your doctor will discuss the treatment and possible side effects with you.
+Your doctor will talk to you about the treatment and possible side effects.

-Not all the possible risks and benefits are known.
-Before you decide to have this treatment, your doctor will explain what is involved and discuss the possible benefits and risks with you.
-They will also give you written information to help you make your decision.
+High-dose-rate (HDR) brachytherapy is a newer treatment.
+We do not know all the possible risks and benefits yet.
+Before you decide to have this treatment, your doctor will explain what it involves.
+They will talk with you about possible benefits and risks.
+They may also give you written information to help you make your decision.

 Radiotherapy before surgery

-Radiotherapy is sometimes given before an operation.
-The aims are to:
+Radiotherapy is sometimes given before surgery.
+This aims to:

-- shrink the cancer to make it easier to remove with surgery
+- shrink the cancer, so that it is easier to remove with surgery

-- reduce the chance of the cancer coming back.
+- reduce the risk of the cancer coming back.

-After a longer course of radiotherapy, you wait for at least six weeks before you have surgery.
+After a long course of radiotherapy, you wait for at least 6 weeks before having surgery.
 During this time, the radiotherapy or chemoradiation will continue to work, shrinking the cancer.

 Radiotherapy after surgery

-You have this as external radiotherapy for 4 to 5 weeks.
+External radiotherapy is usually given Monday to Friday, for 4 to 5 weeks.

 Side effects usually begin a week or two after starting treatment.
 They may continue to get worse for a few weeks after treatment, before beginning to get better.
 Side effects usually improve gradually over the next few weeks or more.